MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

 # Description

 We proposed the `CoreWebView2.SaveFileSecurityCheckStarting` event.
-As a developer, you can register a handler on this event to get the file path, file extension and URI source information.
+As a developer, you can register a handler on this event to get the file path, file extension and document origin URI information.
 Then you can apply your own rules to allow save the file without a default file type policy security warning UI;
 to cancel the saving; and even to create your own UI to manage runtime file type policies.